 The kitchen area is closed to everyone except those conducting business in the kitchen.
 Students are not permitted to use the kitchen facilities and equipment for non-official use.
 Students are not to remove dishes and flatware from the dining hall.
-In cases of illness students can ask a fellow student to bring a meal to the residence hall in a Styrofoam container, but no silverware or plates should be removed from the kitchen.
+In cases of illness students can ask a fellow student to bring a meal to the dormitory in a to-go container, but no silverware or plates should be removed from the kitchen.